-You may not think the mundane act of breathing could be a powerful influencer of health and disease but there are many instances where a breathing pattern disorder is a major contributing factor to chronic illness.
+You may not think the mundane act of breathing could be a powerful influencer of health and disease, but there are many instances where a breathing pattern disorder is a major contributing factor to chronic illness.

-There are more advanced techniques of breath control such as the ayurvedic science of pranayama.
-If interested, find a qualified yoga teacher who can provide detailed instruction, especially when breath holding is involved.
+There are more advanced techniques of breath control, such as the ayurvedic science of pranayama.
+If you are interested, find a qualified yoga teacher who can provide detailed instruction, especially when breath holding is involved.

 Everyone can benefit from improved breathing.
 Start by avoiding mouth breathing.
 From there, focus on each breath becoming more soft, quiet, and even.
 Experience a better way to breathe, and you will empower your health in a subtle yet enduring way.